 September is National Preparedness Month PowerPoint

 It’s the perfect time to plan those activities identified in your upcoming three-year plan cycle.
 This PowerPoint will assist you in getting started so that you, those you work with, and those who depend on the services you provide are prepared should disaster strike.
 As the material states: we urge you to do something meaningful, measurable, and visible this year.

 Map your neighborhood initiative.

-See the elderly nutrition program page (new page) for materials specific to emergency planning for nutrition programs.
+See the Emergency Preparedness Toolkit & Other Nutrition Materials page (new page) for materials specific to emergency planning for nutrition programs.

 American Red Cross: Preparedness Fast Facts for All Types of Disasters

 Preparedness handouts/inserts for all types of disasters in English and Spanish.